ash-2005/blood-arrival-time/README.md

 # Blood Arrival Time × The Virtual Brain

-**Does ignoring vascular delays distort functional connectivity in TVB — and by how much?**
+**Does ignoring vascular delays distort functional connectivity in TVB, and by how much?**

 This repository answers that question on real fMRI data, before anyone asked it inside a computational model.

 The project description for [INCF GSoC 2026 #28](https://neurostars.org/t/gsoc-2026-project-28-title-integrating-blood-arrival-time-in-models-of-fmri-data-in-the-virtual-brain-in-ebrains/35605) notes that blood arrival time delays are "completely overlooked in computational models of large scale BOLD activity."
-This prototype builds the pipeline that changes that — running `rapidtide` on real resting-state fMRI, parcellating the delay map into 100 brain regions, injecting those delays into a Balloon-Windkessel hemodynamic model, and comparing the resulting FC matrices against the legacy (no-delay) approach.
+This prototype builds the pipeline that changes that - running `rapidtide` on real resting-state fMRI, parcellating the delay map into 100 brain regions, injecting those delays into a Balloon-Windkessel hemodynamic model, and comparing the resulting FC matrices against the legacy (no-delay) approach.
 The short answer: the bias is real, spatially structured, and 6× larger in continuous hemodynamic models than TR-discretised empirical estimates suggest.

 ---